surniaulula/wpsso-rrssb/readme.txt

 = 7.0.0-dev.7 =

-(2021/09/05) Added "UTM Medium" and "UTM Source" options.
+(2021/09/05) Added "UTM Medium", "UTM Source", and "UTM Campaign" options.
 Removed the "Append Hashtags" option from all buttons except for Twitter.

 = 6.0.0 =